Economy of Istanbul: Industry

+The Bosphorus Bridge (1973) is the oldest of three suspension bridges and two undersea tunnels which span the Bosphorus strait in Istanbul.

 Istanbul is the "industrial center" of Turkey.
 It employs approximately 20% of Turkey's industrial labor and contributes 38% of Turkey's industrial workspace.
 In addition, the city generates 55% of Turkey's trade and 45% of the country's wholesale trade, and generates 21.2% of Turkey's gross national product.
 Istanbul contributes 40% of all taxes collected in Turkey and produces 27.5% of Turkey's national product.

 The Turkish Central Bank and other state-owned banks such as Ziraat Bank, VakıfBank and Halkbank have their new headquarters at the Istanbul Financial Center (IFC).

 Many of Turkey's major manufacturing plants are located in the city.
 Istanbul and its surrounding province produce cotton, fruit, olive oil, silk, and tobacco.
 Food processing, textile production, oil products, rubber, metal ware, leather, chemicals, electronics, glass, machinery, paper and paper products, and alcoholic drinks are among the city's major industrial products.
 The city also has plants that assemble automobiles and trucks.
 Difficulties in the proximity of some of these varied business have been encountered in the past, such as the 2008 Istanbul fireworks explosion which was exacerbated by the close proximity of a paint factory.

 To give enhancement to the textile industry the Istanbul Exporters Union, and textiles and clothing (ITKIB) was created in 1986, by the Secretariat for Foreign Trade, to facilitate the expansion and streamlining of export of textiles from Istanbul.
 In fact, the Union comprises four independent union representatives that are included in the Board ITKIB: